pawelgrimm/movie-night/README.md

  - Loads reasonably quickly, but doesn't have SEO or CDN
    - Should consider implementing server-side rendering using Next.js

-## Things I'd Like To Address In Future Version
+## Things I'd Like To Address In Future Versions

  - Results page should update automatically as new votes are casted
    - Could implement with polling or websockets